Lazerbeak12345/tictactoe-squared/README.md

 >
 > \- Anakin and Chancellor Palpatine in _Star Wars, Revenge of the Sith_
 >
-> Script source imsdb.com, image source KnowYourMeme
+> Script source for this meme imsdb.com, image source KnowYourMeme

 Parcel is told how to ~~ab~~use a svelte project via `parcel-transformer-svelte`.